-Anatomic and Clinical Pathology Training and Research Opportunities
+Anatomic and Clinical Pathology Training Opportunities

 Our residents and fellows form a geographically and culturally diverse group with a strong sense of camaraderie.
 Their career goals are varied and include community practice, academic service pathology, forensic pathology and academic basic science.
 Because of the proximity of the hospital to some of Cleveland's finest residential areas, cultural institutions, and recreation facilities, our residents enjoy attractive, affordable housing, short commutes and wide-ranging, easily accessible "off- duty" activities.

 Life in Cleveland Has So Much to Offer